Amber Portwood Reportedly Using Meditation, Leaning On Her Mom To Deal With Stress Of Felony Charges

 Amber Portwood has been dealing with quite a bit of stress since her July 5 arrest on domestic abuse charges and the custody battle with Andrew Glennon that ensued, but the Teen Mom OG star is turning to a familiar face for some comfort — her mom.

-A report from Hollywood Life claims that the 29-year-old is feeling very stressed out about her legal woes following the incident, in which police said she attacked her boyfriend.while holding their 1-year-old son, James.
+A report from Hollywood Life claims that the 29-year-old is feeling very stressed out about her legal woes following the incident, in which police said she attacked her boyfriend while holding their 1-year-old son, James.
 Andrew filed for sole custody four days later.

-In the weeks since then, Amber has tried to manage her emotions and making sure she’s taking care of herself the best she can, a source told the celebrity news outlet.
+In the weeks since then, Amber has tried to manage her emotions and make sure she’s taking care of herself the best she can, a source told the celebrity news outlet.

 “She’s spending a lot of time with her mom [Tonya Portwood] right now.
 She’s very happy she was just awarded additional visitations.
 That was such a huge relief for her,” the source said, adding that it was helpful to have fellow Teen Mom stars like Maci Bookout and Catelynn Lowell in court to support her.